Florida State Road 60: Major intersections

+Related routes

 State Road 60A

 State Road 60A served as a bypass for Bartow, Florida, until SR 60 was realigned to follow that route in 2006.
 It is briefly cosigned with US 98 during its route.
 It is mainly known as Van Fleet Drive.

+State Road 60 Business

+State Road 60 Business served as a business route for Bartow, Florida, until SR 60 was realigned to follow the bypass in 2006.
+It was briefly cosigned with SR 700 between Broadway and Holland Parkway (US 17/98).
+It was mainly known as Main Street and Flamingo Drive.